AAM-4: Development

+The seeker of the AAM-4 is, like its proximity fuse and datalink system, operated using frequency modulation to minimize its ability to be detected by hostile Radar warning receivers.
+Unlike the AIM-120 AMRAAM, which uses a Traveling-wave tube transmitter, the AAM-4 uses a small, high-output, and inexpensive gallium arsenide semiconductor FET improving lock-on performance, ECCM and anti-clutter performance.
+The seeker has a detection range of 15 km against a target 2.5m^2 in size.

 The improved AAM-4B was the world's first air-to-air missile with an AESA radar seeker.
-The AAM-4B entered production in 2010 for service on the F-15J and F-2, but it is too large to be carried in the weapons bay of the F-35 Lightning II.
+The AAM-4B entered production in 2010 for service on the F-15J and F-2.
+It has a range of 1.2x that of the regular AAM-4, thanks to improved guidance logic, as well as a 1.4x increase in autonomous detection range (up to 21 kilometers).
+Using GaN semi-conductors, it operates in the Ka band, and is capable of SAR imaging.
+The Type 12 surface-to-ship missile and ASM-3 use the same seeker, using its imaging capabilities to allow for the detection of stealth ships, being successfully capable of spotting a Mogami-class frigate.

 On 17 July 2014, Japan announced a collaboration with the United Kingdom to study the development of a new Joint New Air-to-Air Missile (JNAAM).
 MBDA UK is prime contractor on the Meteor missile which entered service on the Saab JAS 39 Gripen in 2016 and on the Eurofighter Typhoon and Dassault Rafale in 2018, and can fit in the internal weapons bay of the F-35.
 It has a unique variable-flow ramjet motor that according to MBDA gives the Meteor the largest no-escape zone of any air-to-air missile.
 The JNAAM will "[combine] the UK's missile-related technologies and Japanese seeker technologies", possibly with some adjustments to help the missile fit better in the F-35 weapons bay.